zxzl/Exploring-ES6/16 모듈/README.md

 + Their syntax is even more compact than CommonJS’s.
 + Their structure can be statically analyzed (for static checking, optimization, etc.).
 + Their support for cyclic dependencies is better than CommonJS’s.

+ES6 모듈 표준은 다음 두 가지를 갖는다

-The ES6 module standard has two parts:
+> The ES6 module standard has two parts:

 + Declarative syntax (for importing and exporting)
 + Programmatic loader API: to configure how modules are loaded and to conditionally load modules